Visininjr/cs131_notes_dev/_chapters/videos/tracking.md

 \end{align*}
 $$

 This is the matrix for the Harris corner detector.
-We can see that H is easily invertible when both of its eigenvalues are large, which represents a corner in the input image.
+We can see that $H$ is easily invertible when both of its eigenvalues are large, which represents a corner in the input image.
 Therefore, corners in images are good features for calculating translation motions.

 ### Overall KLT Tracker Algorithm